-As part of a $1 million grant from the State of Illinois, The HistoryMakers produced the educational product entitled Pioneers in the Struggle.
+As part of a $300,000 grant from the State of Illinois, The HistoryMakers produced the educational program entitled Pioneers in the Struggle.
 Pioneers in the Struggle is a three-part educational package that includes a documentary video, interactive CD-ROM (Flash Microsite coming soon!) and teachers' curriculum guide that chronicles the little known and fascinating history of African American participation in the Illinois General Assembly from 1877-2001.

-The Pioneers in the Struggle documentary feature traces the history of African Americans in the Illinois General Assembly from John W.E.
-Thomas to Senator Emil Jones, Jr. These African American statesmen and stateswomen were responsible for many of the civil rights that citizens hold.
-Pioneers in the Struggle features interviews from Senate President Emil Jones, Jr., Secretary of State Jesse White, Ambassador Carol Moseley Braun, the late Mayor Harold Washington, Presidential Candidate Barack Obama and many others who served in the Illinois General Assembly.
-The HistoryMakers also interviewed political science scholars Chares Branham, Christopher Reed, David Joens, and Dick Simpson.
+Pioneers in the Struggle traces the history of African Americans in the Illinois General Assembly from the Reconstruction Days of John W.E.
+Thomas to 2001, when the project was completed.
+These African American statesmen and stateswomen were responsible for many of the civil rights that today's citizens hold.
+Pioneers in the Struggle features interviews from former Senate President Emil Jones, Jr., Secretary of State Jesse White, Ambassador Carol Moseley Braun, the late Mayor Harold Washington, President Barack Obama, when he was a State Senator and many others who served in the Illinois General Assembly.
+The HistoryMakers also interviewed political science scholars Chares Branham, Christopher Reed, David Joens, and Dick Simpson for the project.
+The Pioneers in the Struggle documentary was produced by Julieanna L. Richardson.

 The Pioneers in the Struggle Flash Microsite presents an easy to use interface that is packed full of facts and little known history.
 Not only is it interactive, it features a biography and photos on each of the 115 legislators, a handy glossary and an easy to use timetable as well as a “how-to” section.
 The Flash Microsite Includes: